View courses in

 MET MG 305: Principles of Marketing

 The organization and operation of marketing functions within individual firms.
 A look at methods of product determination, channels of distribution, and advertising and sales promotion.
 Administration of total marketing program.
 Readings, class discussions, lectures, and case analyses.
+Effective Fall 2023, this course fulfills a single unit in each of the following BU Hub areas Quantitative Reasoning II, Teamwork/Collaboration, Creativity/Innovation.

 MET MG 310: Business Communication